My Wild Pet Ground Squirrel

-Like most stories of well -loved pets-- this one eventually came to a tragic end.
+Like many stories of well-loved pets, this one eventually came to a tragic end.
 I think we had him for almost four years , and one might say it was perhaps longer than he might have survived in the wild.
 He was very happy, fat and healthy, not battle-scarred and skinny like some of the wild ones we had seen.

 His short tan fur was smooth and shiny, his eyes dark and sparkling.
 His cheerful little chirps and fearless acceptance of his surroundings seemed to say he was perfectly happy.
 But we probably contributed to his demise as well.
 He was not lean, mean and wary like the wild ground squirrels.

-Joe got out of his cage somehow and disappeared one day.
+One day Joe got out of his cage somehow and disappeared.
 Mom said he probably wanted his freedom, or perhaps he got lost.
 I was hopeful that he would return, but a few days later Mom knew he wouldn't.
-She didn't tell me for years-- and it was better that she didn't-- but Joe and probably encountered a neighborhood cat who was NOT our friendly sissy-cat.
+She didn't tell me for years and it was better that she didn't, but Joe and probably encountered a neighborhood cat who was NOT our friendly sissy-cat.
 He had not learned the healthy fear that his kind would have taught him in the wild.

 This is only one of the reasons that wild animals should not be pets.
-My next hub will tell about why wild animals should remain wild.
+He left us with fond memories full of cuteness.